Welcome to T-cubed (Tobacco Treatment Tips)

 WHAT ABOUT E_CIGARETTES? or “I am using electronic cigarettes to quit smoking”

 This is a controversial subject that triggers debate among tobacco cessation experts and frankly a lot of confusion as to the benefits and potential risks of e-cigarettes.
-While the UK has advocated e-cigarettes to quit smoking, there are no approved uses in the United States and leading organizations, such as the American Association for Cancer Research, American Society for Clinical Oncology, the International Association for the Study of Lung Cancer , and National Comprehensive Cancer Network do not advocate for the use of e-cigarettes as cessation devices at this time.
+While the UK has advocated e-cigarettes to quit smoking, leading organizations, such as the American Association for Cancer Research, American Society for Clinical Oncology, the International Association for the Study of Lung Cancer , and National Comprehensive Cancer Network do not advocate for the use of e-cigarettes as cessation devices at this time.

-NEW INFO: As of October 2021, the United States FDA granted approval for the marketing of one electronic nicotine delivery system (ENDS) device and its component parts.
-This has been met by come mixed opinions, but this is a sign that the FDA has the ability to recognize some of the nuance in harm reduction related to combustible tobacco use.
-It cannot be overstated that the enemy from a public health perspective has been and will for the foreseeable future will remain combustible tobacco.
+As of October 2021, the United States FDA granted approval for the marketing of one electronic nicotine delivery system (ENDS) device and its component parts.
+This has been met by some mixed opinions, but this is a sign that the FDA has the ability to recognize some of the nuance in harm reduction related to combustible tobacco use.
+It cannot be overstated that the enemy from a public health perspective has ALWAYS been, and for the foreseeable future will remain, combustible tobacco.

-Though the utility of e-cigarettes as an evidence-based cessation method are ambiguous at this time, patients who report using e-cigarettes rather than smoking should be congratulated and encouraged to continue refraining from the use of combustible tobacco and to try to wean from the e-cigarettes if at all possible.
-This remains a controversial area, capable of sparking some interesting debate, but future data will hopefully provide evidence upon which more sound recommendations can be made.
+Though the utility of e-cigarettes as an evidence-based cessation method remain a point of contention, patients who report using e-cigarettes rather than smoking should be congratulated and encouraged to continue refraining from combustible tobacco and to try to wean from the e-cigarettes if at all possible.
+This remains an area, capable of sparking some interesting debate, but future data will hopefully provide evidence upon which more sound recommendations can be made.

 “My spouse/partner/co-worker still smokes around me.“